 Morinaga Milk employs people with diverse backgrounds from new graduates to experienced staff.
 Employees with disabilities are placed in positions where they can demonstrate their individual abilities.
+In FY 2020, there were 157 employees with disabilities at consolidated subsidiaries.

 Number of Employees with Disabilities and Employment Rate